Jesse Kewley-Graham

-Jesse James Kewley-Graham (born 15 June 1993) is an English footballer who plays for Combined Counties Premier Division club Walton & Hersham as a midfielder.
+Jesse James Kewley-Graham (born 15 June 1993) is an English footballer who played for Combined Counties Premier Division club Walton & Hersham as a midfielder.

 He has also played for Wycombe Wanderers, Staines Town, Havant & Waterlooville, Hampton & Richmond Borough and Hanwell Town.

 Club career

 Wycombe Wanderers

 Kewley-Graham progressed through the youth ranks at Brentford and Wycombe Wanderers before signing a professional contract in 2011.

 On 21 January 2012, he made his professional debut as an injury time substitute in a 3–0 League One win against Rochdale.

 He signed a one-year extension in June 2013, and was released upon the expiration of his contract.

 Staines Town (loan)

 In October 2011, Kewley-Graham joined Conference South club Staines Town on loan and made his debut in a goalless FA Cup Second Qualifying Round encounter with Beaconsfield SYCOB.
 His deal was later extended for a second month.

 Havant & Waterlooville (loan)

 In January 2013, Kewley-Graham joined Conference South side Havant & Waterlooville on a five-week loan.
 He returned to the club on a six-month loan in July 2013.